Your Strategic Partner for Disaster Recovery

 For any of the options above, you can either manage disaster recovery yourself or work with an outside vendor like OST to manage (or help manage) your disaster recovery solution.
 In most cases, DRaaS uses cloud-based continuous replication to offer the best possible RTO and RPO without being prohibitively expensive.
 In fact, OST has been able to offer significant savings with our DRaaS offering compared to on-prem solutions.

 At OST, we have decades of experience in on-prem and cloud-based disaster recovery solutions across a wide variety of industries from manufacturing to healthcare.
-Whether you need to modernize and improve your DR or you’re just starting to move forward with your organization’s first DR solution, OST is here to help.
+Whether you need to modernize and improve your DR or you’re just starting to move forward with your organization’s first DR solution, OST is here to help you:

 OST Can Help Your Organization Thrive